kdpatel17/air_quality_data_streaming/README.md

        docker-composer up -build
      ```

-This command will:
-+ Start the kafka broker container using Kafka image.
-+ Build and run zookeeper, kafka, init_kafka and data_ingestion.py.
-+ Mount necessary volumes for logs and output storages.

 ## Run Kafka Consumer
 While the Docker containers are running, open a new terminal window and set up your Python environment.